 - Someone may be self-conscious about another aspect of their voice, and speak quietly in order to conceal it.
-For example, someone may want to hide a voice that lisps, shakes when they're nervous, tends to crack, or doesn't suit their age or gender, in their opinion.
+For example, they may want to hide a voice that lisps, shakes when they're nervous, tends to crack, or doesn't suit their age or gender, in their opinion.

 Social or psychological reasons

-- Some quiet talkers don't have confidence in themselves and what they're speaking about, and so lower their voice in order to 'hide' or downplay what they're saying.
+- Some quiet talkers don't have confidence in themselves and what they're speaking about, and so lower their voice in order to "hide" or downplay what they're saying.
 They may also mumble, trail off, or rush their speech to try to achieve the same result.

-- Some people report that when they feel nervous in social situations they can't help but speak at a low volume.
+- Some people report that when they feel nervous in social settings they can't help but speak at a low volume.
 They may say it feels like their throat is tight, and they can't get the words out properly.
 Anxiety can also cause people to speak too quickly, or trial off as they lose their nerve halfway through their statement.

 - A person may start talking quietly due to a conscious or unconscious desire to not draw attention to themselves (of course the irony is that speaking softly usually puts you more in the spotlight).

 - Talking quietly can sometimes be a way to get people to leave you alone.
-As an overall strategy, someone who's shy may have learned that if they're hard to understand, others will tend to give up on trying to talk to them.
+As an overall strategy, someone who's shy may have learned that if they're hard to understand others will tend to give up on trying to talk to them.
 As an example of a more specific tactic, a student who is being called on in class, and who doesn't know the answer, may mumble something inaudible, and hope the teacher assumes they gave the right response and moves on.